arpit-1016/number-guessing-game/README.md

 ## How to Run
 1. Clone the repository
 2. Open in any C++ compiler
-3. Compile and run main.cpp
+3. Compile and run project.cpp

 ## Technologies Used
 - C++